 - Pain in the back of the heel

 - Pain that gets worse as you move around

-All symptoms should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.
+All symptoms should always be evaluated with a thorough consultation and examination by your Manhattan-based foot doctor or New York City podiatry office for an accurate diagnosis and treatment plan to exclude any serious underlying condition.

-- I.C.E., or rest, ice, compression and elevation
+- I.C.E., or rest, ice, compression, and elevation

 - Various stretching exercises as determined by a podiatric or sports specialist or physical therapist